 We’re hard-wired to seek connection with our closest genetic relatives- our family members.
-The more family members connect with each other and help each other, the greater the chances of their gene pool to survive and reproduce.
+The more family members connect with each other and help each other, the greater the chances of their gene pool surviving and reproducing.

-In other words, there’s an in-built expectation in all of us to get help and support from our closest family members.
+In other words, we all have an inbuilt expectation of getting help and support from our closest family members.
 This is especially true for parent-child relationships.

 While you can be disconnected from siblings and extended family members, when people say they feel disconnected from their family, they usually mean parents.